pester/Pester/README.md

 }
 ```

-Changing the code like this will skip the test correctly, but be aware that the code will run everytime Discovery is performed on that file.
-Depending on how you run your tests this might be everytime.
+Changing the code like this will skip the test correctly, but be aware that the code will run every time Discovery is performed on that file.
+Depending on how you run your tests this might be every time.

 ```powershell
 function Get-IsSkipped {